My father’s autobiography. http://www.ivorcatt.co.uk/776.htm

 I had a mastoid problem, which had been lethal only a few years before.
 However, now we had the miracle drug M&B , the precursor of penicillin, which made survival possible.
-It had only arrived a little before, in 1938.
+M&B had only arrived a little before, in 1938.
 Operating then was dreadful.
 A mask was put over the nose and chloroform poured on.
 I had dreadful nightmares of a certain kind for years, and found that others under chloroform had a similar nightmare - horrible music and dancing, lighted figures.
 Nowadays anaesthetic is so much better.
 The first time the wound was dressed, I was put under again.
 Then not long after I was again put asleep to take my tonsils out, which was often done at the time.
 They were partly blamed for the mastoid.

 The strain on my mother must have been enormous, risking having only one child, not two, for her husband to come back to.

-One day in 1945, when I was ten, my mother told me we were getting on a ship to England next day, but I must not tell anyone.
+One day in 1945, when I was nine, my mother told me we were getting on a ship to England next day, but I must not tell anyone.
 Cape Town was full of notices saying "Don't talk about Ships or Shipping" http://www.fad.co.za/Resources/memoirs/nicholson.htm .
 I sat next to another boy in class, knowing that my desk would be empty next day, and the children and the teacher didn't know.
 We got on the Mauretania, one of the four largest ships in the world.
 Two walks round the deck was a long walk.
 I was put with boys, away from my mother and sister, in a cabin for two but now with ten bunk beds.
 I tried to go around with the others, but they were older than me and I became isolated.
 My sister's birthday, May 20, as on the boat.
 It was between VE Day and VJ Day.
-Even after VE Day we still had to have the porthole closed in stifling Equator weather for fear of Japanese submarines.
+Even after VE Day we still had to have the porthole closed in stifling equator weather for fear of Japanese submarines.
 We stopped at Freetown but were not allowed ashore because of yellow fever.
 We saw the west coast of Ireland, and finally docked in Liverpool after ten days at sea.
-England seemed very primitive to me, with men manually handling barges on the canals.
+England, the first time I saw it, seemed very primitive to me, with men manually handling barges on the canals.

 Mother, sister and I went by train down to Brighton, and lived with my mother's parents in the house they had had built some years before, Brynelen, 59 Withdean Crescent, Brighton.
-My grandparents were new to me, as were all my other relatives, since we left England when I was four.
+My grandparents were new to me, as were all my other relatives, since we left England when I was three.
 I was sent to school nearby at Loder Road Primary School, while my sister went to Varndean Girls' School.
 My grandfather, and later my mother, both taught at Varndean Boys.
 The boy next to me in class asked me where I had come from.
 When I replied; "Cape Town," he said; "You haven't."
 The boy next to me at lunch told me he and his dad had lived in Cape Town in a shack in the jungle.
 He regaled me with all their adventures in the jungle, including snakes.